Whisperwood Villa resident tests positive for COVID-19 | CBC News

 A resident at Charlottetown's Whisperwood Villa Seniors Home has tested positive for COVID-19, according to a post on the Whisperwood Facebook page.

-According to the post, staff were notified by the Chief Public Health Office Friday afternoon.
+According to the post, staff were notified by Prince Edward Island's Chief Public Health Office Friday afternoon.

 "The resident is not showing signs of illness and was being tested as part of regular precautionary testing protocols," the post reads.
 "The resident's family has already been notified."